alejandroreyesb/aipnd-project/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

+You can se the html to see how it looks in the jupyter notebook.

 To create the enviroment in your computer with CUDA I use this command:

 pip install torch torchvision torchaudio transformers --index-url https://download.pytorch.org/whl/nightly/cu130